 Eventually, my persistence paid off and I got an opportunity in the Audit team of KPMG, Abu Dhabi.

 Jan’99.
 Moving further, a few years later…I got a job opportunity in Johannesburg South Africa with PKF as an Audit Manager.
-This was my first real exposure outside India; as in Abu Dhabi my interaction was confined mainly to Indians and Arabs.
+This was my first real exposure outside India; as in Abu Dhabi, my interaction was confined mainly to Indians and Arabs.

-Also in various interviews during 95-99, I faced a typical question – Why should a company hire a Chartered Accountant instead of an MBA?”
+Also in various interviews during 95-99, I faced a typical question – “Why should a company hire a Chartered Accountant instead of an MBA?”
 I believe back then MBA vs CA war was a pet subject of many.

 2000-01.
 After a good GMAT score, I was selected for an MBA at Nyenrode University, Netherlands.
 We were 40 students belonging to 19 different countries.
 It was a lot of learning and great exposure.
 In fact, my international exposure and understanding of cultures started picking up from Europe after pursuing an MBA.

 During my MBA, I did my internship with Canon (Netherlands) where I had an opportunity to be trained in Prince 2 Methodology of Project Management in London, United Kingdom.

-Post my MBA I joined Deloitte, Amsterdam (Netherlands) as a Junior Manager in Audit.
+Post my MBA I joined Deloitte, Amsterdam as a Junior Manager in Audit.
 Later, I had taken jobs with a Turkish Bank in Amsterdam, Moore Stephens and Ernst & Young in Kuwait.

 All these were external audit positions except for the bank where they hired me as an internal auditor.

 In 2006, my colleague in Kuwait borrowed my credit card to buy books for the CIA exam.
 Just out of curiosity, I had a look at the CIA website and tried a sample question paper scoring 55% marks, the passing marks being 75%.
 Then I realized that by studying a little more I could be a qualified CIA.

 I encourage professionals in the Auditing field to pursue CIA especially if you are looking at working in different countries.

 In 2010, I quit my job and returned to India to start my own company.
 I was a co-founder along with another experienced Chartered Accountant Manoj Jain at Riskpro India.

 Jan’16.
 After a few years as the steel industry was facing a lot of challenges, I decided to look for another job opportunity.
-Finally, in Jan’16 I joined the shared audit service of Asian CGIAR centers based in Sri Lanka.
+I joined the shared audit service of Asian CGIAR centers based in Sri Lanka.
 My current profile involves conducting internal audits in various countries for different organizations.

-Now It’s Your Turn!
+Now, It’s Your Turn…